kailash-manasarovar/statement/docs/timeline/2025/february.md

 no-one ever replies.
 I don't know if you receive anything.
 Indeed, I have phoned and spoken to someone at the embassy twice now.
 It was the same voice also, a woman.
 First time was March 13th or 14th last year, second time was 2 days ago.
 Is it possible they are intercepting my calls to you?
 That certainly has been the case in other scenarios.
 The (in March) woman told me I had to go to the police but obviously that's not working.
-Basically, what I need you to know is that myself and my British friend, Paul Pompeus who is arriving tomorrow from Stansted on flight FR5994 to Madrid gong to Denia to collect my things, then, God willing leaving on Monday.
+Basically, what I need you to know is that myself and my British friend, Paul Pompeus who is arriving tomorrow from Stansted on flight FR5994 to Madrid are going to Denia to collect my things, then, God willing leaving on Monday.
 I have a removal man coming also on Sunday @ 10am to carry some of the bigger stuff.
-Wayne from Coast2Coastremovals.com As well as the criminal toxicity issues, (I have been getting my cas detailed this week as I believe they had access to my car, including air vents) and felt unwell driving it for 5 mins.
+Wayne from Coast2Coastremovals.com As well as the criminal toxicity issues, (I have been getting my car detailed this week as I believe they had access to my car, including air vents) and felt unwell driving it for 5 mins.

 ##### Page 3 backside

 I believe our lives are in danger, HS/SS clearly have lost their minds completely and very much enjoy causing people to die, whether directly by poison or indirectly through drugging/terrorizing online.
-So, given that, all the security services I have approached don't care, and do not give me any assurances that I'm safe, I need to have made a good effort to protect myself and my friends, and anyone who has come into contact with this evil in Denia including and perhaps most especially the minor children targeted at the conservatory, one of WHOM was pointed out to me as being in IMMINENT AND SPECIFIC DANGER, a lovely girl, maybe 13/14 studying singing who is half British (I forget her name).
+So, given that all the security services I have approached don't care, and do not give me any assurances that I'm safe, I need to have made a good effort to protect myself and my friends, and anyone who has come into contact with this evil in Denia including and perhaps most especially the minor children targeted at the conservatory, one of WHOM was pointed out to me as being in IMMINENT AND SPECIFIC DANGER, a lovely girl, maybe 13/14 studying singing who is half British (I forget her name).
 She was performing in a rehearsal I had with Joan Carles on 11th March at around 19:00 in room 11 of the conservatory.
 Thank you, and always in your service, and service to the King with the very best ♡ Katharine Margaret Murphy
 07545-235-465